lautanal/datastructures_lab/documentation/implementation.md

 ## Defects and improvements

-JPS-method can not be used in a weighted grid map.
+JPS-method can not be used with weighted grid maps.
 JPS-method accepts a diagonal route between  nodes.

 IDA*-algorithm is not very well suited for weighted grid maps.